jamesturk/jamesturk.net/content/posts/websearch-in-django-31.md

 The argument to `to_tsquery` can use certain symbols like `&` and `*`, as well as ways to only search within certain parts of the tsvector.
 (See [to_tsquery docs](https://www.postgresql.org/docs/12/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES).)

+You'll notice that this syntax is pretty specific to `to_tsquery` and not how a user would typically assume a search field on a website would work.
+We'll come back to that in a minute.

 ## Django & Postgres Full Text Search

 Basic full text search support was added way back in Django 1.10.
 The [Django Postgres Full Text Search Docs](https://docs.djangoproject.com/en/3.0/ref/contrib/postgres/search/) do a pretty good job, you'll see that it presents an interface that contains `SearchQuery` and `SearchVector` that can be used to interface with the underlying `tsquery` and `tsvector`.

 If you want basic keyword search, or to handle custom search queries you craft in the ORM, that'll take you pretty far.

 But if you take a look at the example on that page, you'll see that there's no difference in results between `SearchQuery('red tomato')` and `SearchQuery('tomato red')`.
 Both evaluate to the same underlying `tsquery` object since  `to_tsquery` interprets spaces as an 'or'.
+That's that same `tsquery` issue we flagged before.

 So if you want to search for phrases you can craft your own miniature parser that handles words like 'and' & 'or', or takes care of quoted strings and uses the `search_type='phrase'` option available since Django 2.2.